Human rights in the United Arab Emirates: Human trafficking and prostitution

 According to the Ansar Burney Trust (ABT), an illegal sex industry thrives in the emirates, where a large number of the workers are victims of human trafficking and sexual exploitation, especially in Dubai.
 This complements the tourism and hospitality industry, a major part of Dubai's economy.

 Prostitution, though illegal by law, is conspicuously present in the emirate because of an economy that is largely based on tourism and trade.
 There is a high demand for women from Europe and Asia.
-According to the World Sex Guide, a website catering to sex tourists, Eastern European and Ethiopian women are the most common prostitutes, while Eastern European prostitutes are part of a well-organised trans-Oceanic prostitution network.
+According to the World Sex Guide, a website catering to sex tourists, Eastern European are the most common prostitutes, while Eastern European prostitutes are part of a well-organised trans-Oceanic prostitution network.
 The government has been trying to curb prostitution.
 In March 2007, it was reported that the UAE had deported over 4,300 sex workers, mainly from Dubai.

 The UAE government enshrines conservative values in its constitution and therefore has adopted significant measures to combat this regional problem.
 The government of the UAE has worked with law enforcement officials to build capacity and awareness through holding training workshops and implementing monitoring systems to report human rights violations.
 Despite this, the system led to registration of only ten human-trafficking related cases in 2007 and half as many penalised convictions.

 Businesses participating in exploiting women and conducting illegal activities have licenses revoked and operations are forced to close.
 In 2007, after just one year, the efforts led to prosecution of prostitution cases rose by 30 percent.
 A year later, an annual report on the UAE's progress on human trafficking measures was issued and campaigns to raise public awareness of the issue are also planned.
 Internationally, the UAE has led various efforts in combating human trafficking, particularly with the main countries of origin.
 The state has signed numerous bilateral agreements meant to regulate the labour being sent abroad by ensuring transactions are conducted by labour ministries and not profiting recruitment agencies.

 In 2020, International United Nations Watch released a report on trafficking to the Middle East from Europe.
 The documentation highlighted multiple patterns of trafficking and made a mention of how the number of Moldovan women and girls are being trafficked to the UAE.
 It also said that although the UAE has anti-trafficking measures in place, Dubai continues to be the "amusement park of the Arabian Peninsula".